 Although some side effects listed above may seem very unpleasant, they are all easily avoided with proper utilization of the CPAP equipment.
 Should you ever experience any of them, keep in mind these game-changing tips:

 - Ensure that the mask you’re using is a good fit: it should be a comfortable size for your face.
 Choosing a mask of the appropriate size and shape will ensure that you don’t experience any air leaks, so if the one you’re using now is causing you problems – change it!
 Cleaning your mask every day will ensure it doesn’t slide around and stays firmly put.
-Furthermore, to make sure your tossing and turning throughout the night doesn’t shift the mask, find yourself a body pillow that will keep you snugly in place and look for masks designed for active sleepers.
+Furthermore, to make sure your tossing and turning throughout the night doesn’t shift the mask, find yourself a Trusted Source11 Best Body Pillows Reviewed in Detail (Jun.
+2021) Time came for you to improve your restful experience in bed with the best body pillow that suits your needs and let our reviews help you choose one talkaboutsleep.com that will keep you snugly in place and look for masks designed for active sleepers.
 Finally, avoid over tightening the mask – this will allow you to avoid painful mask marks on your face.

 - An irritated, dry or runny nose is easily remedied by using the heated humidifier function that is available on the majority of new CPAP devices.